Adam Gilman - Social Studies and Digital Media

 Fun facts about Mr. Gilman: He’s been to thirty countries (and counting).
 He taught himself chess, drums, and guitar, and he has also recently learned to love running.
 He once worked as a rare-book supervisor, and he collects both books and LPs.

-Breanne Lucy - Humanities
+Breanne Lucy - Literature

 Ms. Lucy is a proud alumna of Barnard College in New York City, where she earned a bachelor's degree in English/American literature and a minor in German (she still likes to brush up on Deutsch).
 Ms. Lucy received her M.S.Ed from the University of Pennsylvania's Graduate School of Education.